Are Smart Phones Invading Our Minds?

 Taking Back Control

-There’s no doubt about it – smartphones are changing the way we interact with the world and with each other.
+There's no doubt about it – smartphone addiction is changing the way we interact with the world and with each other.
 The good news?
 Technology and smartphones – when used properly – are powerful in a positive way.
 Smartphones give us instant access to people, news, and entertainment.
-We literally have the power of the world wide web in the palm of our hands.
-It’s up to us, though, to make sure it’s not too much of a good thing.
-Smart Phone Zombie Syndrome can be cured.
+We literally have the power of the World Wide Web in the palm of our hands.
+It's up to us, though, to make sure it's not too much of a good thing.
+Smartphone zombie syndrome can be cured.

 According to Hari, the first step is to regain control of our minds.